Tuesday, October 24, 2017

 From the Neil Gale Collection.

 THESE BLUE RIBBONS ARE NOT OFFICIAL AWARDS FROM THE 1893 WORLD'S FAIR.
-APPARENTLY, MANY ENTRANTS THAT MADE THE TOP 20% REALLY COULDN'T CLAIM A WIN.
+APPARENTLY, MANY ENTRANTS THAT MADE THE TOP 20% REALLY COULDN'T CLAIM TO BE THE WINNER.

 Pabst continued to boast that their "Best Select" beer was picked as "Selected as America's Best in 1893" and has it printed on every bottle and can of original Pabst Beer.

 The W.B.
 Conkley company was given permission to produce blue ribbons for the contestants and awarded a bronze medallion and official certificate.
-The ribbons were made of silk, with gold leaf lettering with gold fringe.
+The ribbons were silk, with gold leaf lettering and gold fringe.
 Contestants were charged $2.50 ($85.50 today) for each ribbon.

 Pabst Brewery stated on their website, until very recently, that they were awarded the "Gold Medal for Brewing Excellence" at the Exposition.